localbtstudio-tech/localbtstudio-tech/README.md

 ### Hey there! 🤭

-I'm Hamza(اجعلها بلون الزرق و تحتها سطر), a Web Developer • Founder of LocalBoost Studio
+I'm <span style="color:#1E90FF;"><u>Hamza</u></span>, a Web Developer and Founder of LocalBoost Studio.

-I build fast, responsive, and user-focused websites that help local businesses establish a strong online presence.
+I build fast, responsive websites for local businesses.

-## About
+My focus is web development, from front-end interfaces to back-end functionality.
+I care about clean code, maintainable solutions, and steady improvement.

-My primary focus is web development, from responsive front-end interfaces to back-end functionality.
-I enjoy creating clean, maintainable solutions and continuously improving my development workflow.
+I've built over 3 public repos, and a lot more privately.

 ### Tech Stack